 ACCF is pleased to partner with Women’s Health Queensland to deliver the Cervical Health Information Line.
 This is an initiative of ACCF’s CerviCAN Support Program, created to assist and support Queensland women and their families with advice and information related to cervical health matters such as cervical cancer and cervical screening.
 This service is available to women between the ages of 18 to 69 living in Queensland.

 The line operates from 9am – 5pm, Monday to Friday.

 The cervical health information line is a confidential service staffed by registered nurses and midwives that can answer any questions about cervical screening, including:

-– What types of Pap tests are there?
+– What types of Cervical Screening Tests are there?

 – Cervical screening results and what they mean